Spirulina is a blue-green alga popular for its medicinal properties ever since the 1600s.

 The results showed a reduction in blood pressure and serum triglyceride levels and no change in their body mass index.

-Furthermore, spirulina proved to be more effective in the participants with lipid digestion (dyslipidemia).
-This condition leads to high cholesterol and triglyceride levels which are common amount people with type 2 diabetes.
+Furthermore, spirulina proved to be more effective in participants with lipid digestion (dyslipidemia).
+This condition leads to high cholesterol and triglyceride levels.

 Overall, the study shows spirulina supplementation can help the treatment of diabetes, and prevent further complications.

-Another human study showed that taking 2g of spirulina a day for 2 months can reduce blood glucose levels in people with type 2 diabetes.
+Another human study showed that taking 2g of spirulina a day for 2 months can reduce blood glucose levels.

-What’s more, it also reduced HbA1c by 1 percent which means lower risk of diabetes-related death by 21 percent.
+What’s more, it also reduced HbA1c by 1 percent.
 Still, researchers need more studies to prove these results.

 Consult a healthcare provider to determine the possible drug interactions, side effects, and optimal dosage of spirulina supplements.

-Also, make sure you use high-quality brand since some products could contain high levels of heavy metals.
-Last but not least, do not replace your prescribed diabetes medication with spirulina.
+Also, be sure to use a high-quality brand since some products could contain high levels of heavy metals.
+Last but not least, do not replace the prescribed medication with spirulina.